ngtcp2/ngtcp2/README.rst

 Because BoringSSL and Picotls are an unversioned product, we only tested their particular revision.
 See Requirements section above.

 We use Picotls with OpenSSL as crypto backend.
-It does not work with OpenSSL >= 3.0.0.

 The examples directory contains client and server that are linked to those crypto helper libraries and TLS backends.
 They are only built